 The description comes under the title.
 So don't duplicate information.
 Make the title and description work together to sell your page.

-Google, via their Webmaster Tools will tell you what they think of your descriptions.
+Google, via their Google Search Console (Google Webmaster Tools) will tell you what they think of your descriptions.
 They will indicate where you have duplicate descriptions or descriptions that are not of a good length.